magodo/terraform-provider-restful/docs/resources/resource.md

 - `delete_method` (String) The method used to delete the resource.
 Possible values are `DELETE`, `POST`, `PUT` and `PATCH`.
 This overrides the `delete_method` set in the provider block (defaults to DELETE).
 - `delete_path` (String) The API path used to delete the resource.
 The `id` is used instead if `delete_path` is absent.
 This can be a string literal, or combined by following params: path param: `$(path)` expanded to `path`, body param: `$(body.x.y.z)` expands to the `x.y.z` property of the API body.
 Especially for the body param, it can add a chain of functions (applied from left to right), in the form of `$f1.f2(body)`.
 Supported functions include: `escape` (URL path escape, by default applied), `unescape` (URL path unescape), `base` (filepath base), `url_path` (path segment of a URL), `trim_path` (trim `path`).
 - `delete_query` (Map of List of String) The query parameters that are applied to each delete request.
 This overrides the `query` set in the resource block.
+- `ephemeral_body` (Dynamic) The ephemeral (write-only) properties of the resource.
+This will be merge-patched to the `body` to construct the actual request body.
 - `force_new_attrs` (Set of String) A set of `body` attribute paths (in [gjson syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md)) whose value once changed, will trigger a replace of this resource.
 Note this only take effects when the `body` is a unknown before apply.
 Technically, we do a JSON merge patch and check whether the attribute path appear in the merge patch.
 - `header` (Map of String) The header parameters that are applied to each request.
 This overrides the `header` set in the provider block.
 - `merge_patch_disabled` (Boolean) Whether to use a JSON Merge Patch as the request body in the PATCH update?
 This is only effective when `update_method` is set to `PATCH`.
 This overrides the `merge_patch_disabled` set in the provider block (defaults to `false`).